Pam Peniston

 Pamela Peniston has designed sets for approximately 20 different Bay Area theater groups and solo performing artists over the past 30 years.

 She was a member of the Committee that designed the Cultural Equity Grants Program.
-She was one of the original co-founders of the Queer Cultural Center in 1993 and served as the organizations Artistic Director for 20+ years.
+Peniston was one of the original co-founders of the Queer Cultural Center (QCC) in 1993 and served as the organizations Artistic Director for 20+ years.
 During that time she curated and produced over 20 month-long National Queer Arts Festivals and almost 500 individual arts programs.

 Pamela Peniston